-With the first quarter of the year over, here the Investing News Network profiles the five top NASDAQ medical device stocks year-to-date.
+With the year almost over, here the Investing News Network profiles the five top NASDAQ medical device stocks of 2019.

-On that note, with the first quarter officially over, the Investing News Network is taking a look back at the top performing NASDAQ medical device stocks year-to-date.
-All data was compiled with TradingView’s Stock Screener.
-The companies listed below have market caps of between US$50 million and US$500 million with numbers and figures current as of April 8.
+Still, the medical device industry remains innovative and investors are noticing.
+As such, with 2019 nearing its end, here the Investing News Network takes a look back at the top performing NASDAQ medical device stocks year-to-date.
+All data was compiled with TradingView’s stock screener.
+The companies listed below have market caps of between US$50 million and US$500 million with numbers and figures current as of December 5.

 1. Conformis (NASDAQ:CFMS)

 Market cap: US$112 million; current share price: US$1.63; year-to-date gain: 359.66 percent

 Conformis develops knee replacements based off of an individual patient’s CT scan by using 3D imaging technology.
 This technique helps Conformis manufacture replacements based on each person’s unique shape and size.

 In mid-March, the company revealed its 3D hip system at the 2019 American Academy of Orthopedic Surgeons annual conference in Las Vegas, Nevada.
 Conformis explained that the system works by having a patient’s CT scan transformed into a 3D model, which allows the company to determine specific measurements in order to design a custom system.
 By early-November, Conformis announced that the FDA had cleared the company’s Conformis Hip System.